 Restrict Access to the Pay-Per-View Content.

-Once you’ve published the pay-per-view content on your website, such as on a post or a page on your site, you need to restrict access to it so that only those who’ve signed up to the pay-per-view membership option can view it.
+Once you’ve published the pay-per-view content on your website, such as on a post or a page on your site, you need to restrict access to it.
+This is to ensure that only those who’ve signed up to the pay-per-view membership option can view it.

 MemberPress gives you lots of options for restricting access to content, including choosing specific pages that only members can access or selecting all posts in a certain category.
 You can carry out these restrictions on the Rules page of MemberPress.